 What foods should I provide?

 Many garden birdwatchers provide black sunflower seeds and sunflower hearts as their staple foods.
 Alongside these, quality peanuts, nyjer seed and high-energy seed mixes are all greatly appreciated.
 There are other foods, e.g. sultanas (soak in water first) that are good for ground-feeding Blackbirds, while pinhead oats are ideal for fine-billed Dunnocks (but should not be left out in wet weather).
-Finely grated cheese and windfall apples can be very useful, particularly in the winter, while peanut cake (a mix of fats and peanut flour) will attract species like Long-tailed Tit.
+Windfall apples and small amounts of finely grated mild cheese can be very useful, particularly in the winter, while peanut cake (a mix of fats and peanut flour) will attract species like Long-tailed Tit.
 Fat smeared into cracks in tree bark will be found by Treeecreepers and woodpeckers (read summary of recent research into effects of providing fat-based foods).
 Live foods, such as mealworms, are expensive (though you can grow your own) but are readily taken by Robins, Blackbirds and Wrens.

 Black sunflower seeds